-- This medicinal product does not require any special storage conditions - Keep this medicine out of the sight and reach of children. - Do not use this medicine after the expiry date which is stated on the carton and blister strip after EXP.
-The expiry date refers to the last day of that month. - Do not throw away any medicines via wastewater or household waste.
+Keep this medicine out of the sight and reach of children.

+Do not use this medicine after the expiry date which is stated on the carton and foil after EXP.
+The expiry date refers to the last day of the month.

+This medicine does not require any special storage conditions.

+Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-6. Contents of the pack and other information
+6. Contents of the pack and other information What Levofloxacin tablets contain

-What Levofloxacin Tablets contains